-Saying “What’s next?” to the child who isn’t yet at FEDC 4 (shared social problem-solving) is coming at the child at a developmental level that is higher than (s)he can handle.
+Saying “What’s next?” to the child who isn’t yet at FEDC 4 (shared problem-solving) is coming at the child at a developmental capacity that is higher than (s)he can handle.
 When (s)he can’t figure it out, (s)he might move on to another activity, or you might see ‘behaviour’.
 So in the moment, the key is to wait, watch, and wonder to figure out where the child is in this moment, and what do you have to do to accommodate the child where they are at (developmentally).

 Working on regulation and shared attention (FEDC 1) and engagement and relating (FEDC 2)

 - Slow, linear swinging in the sensory gym while using affect to facilitate emotional interactions such as gasping as the child approaches you, or pointing and quietly pointing ‘up’ as the child swings up.

 - Running cars up and down the student’s back as a regulation tool, making calming “vroom vroom” sounds and making a surprised face or smiling in anticipation when stopping and then starting again when the child changes position, expression, or communicates verbally or non-verbally.

 Working on intentionality and two-way communication (FEDC 3)